-- 22.3.7 The supervisor should have the power to take appropriate corrective, remedial and enforcement action where insurers and intermediaries do not implement AML/CFT requirements effectively. - 22.3.8 The supervisor should also require insurers and intermediaries to provide relevant training in AML/CFT to Board Members, Senior Management and other staff as appropriate.

-22.4 The supervisor regularly reviews the effectiveness of the measures that insurers and intermediaries and the supervisor itself are taking on AML/CFT.
-The supervisor takes any necessary action to improve effectiveness.

-- 22.4.1 The review should include an assessment of the effectiveness of implementation of AML/CFT requirements and of the supervisory approach, including but not limited to the extent to which the supervisor's actions have an effect on compliance by insurers and intermediaries. - 22.4.2 This review could cover aspects such as: - the risks of ML/FT in the insurance sector and whether these are adequately addressed by the risk-based approach of the supervisor; - the adequacy of the supervisor's resources and training; - whether the number and content of on-site inspections relating to AML/CFT measures is adequate; - whether AML/CFT off-site supervision is adequate; - the findings of on-site inspections, including the effectiveness of training and implementation by insurers and intermediaries of AML/CFT measures; - action taken by the supervisor against insurers and intermediaries; - input from other authorities on the insurance sector, such as the number and pattern of suspicious transaction reports made by insurers and intermediaries, and ML/FT prosecutions and convictions in the insurance sector; - the number and nature of requests for information from other authorities concerning AML/CFT matters; - the adequacy of the requirements, guidance and other information provided by the supervisor to the sector; - the number and type of ML/FT prosecutions and convictions in the insurance sector.
+- the inherent and residual risks in relation to the particular insurer or intermediary based on the firm's own RBA of its ML/TF risks. - 22.3.5 The supervisor should require insurers and/or intermediaries to undertake AML/CFT assessments on a regular basis, and to develop ML/TF risk profiles of their products (including services and transactions), geography, customers and delivery channels.
+The supervisor should require insurers and intermediaries to put in place risk management and control measures to effectively address identified risks. - 22.3.6 The supervisor should have the power and resources to take proportionate, dissuasive and effective measures (including sanctions and other remedial and corrective measures) where insurers and intermediaries do not implement AML/CFT requirements effectively. - 22.3.7 The supervisor should also require insurers and intermediaries to provide regular and timely training in AML/CFT to Board Members, Senior Management and other staff as appropriate, which is supported by a communication strategy which ensures that notification of significant changes in AML/CFT policies are regularly and timely provided. - The supervisor regularly reviews the effectiveness of the measures that insurers and/or intermediaries and the supervisor itself are taking on AML/CFT.
+The supervisor takes any necessary action to improve effectiveness. - 22.4.1 Reviews should include regular assessment by the supervisor of the effectiveness of implementation by insurers and/or intermediaries of AML/CFT requirements and of its supervisory approach, including the extent to which the supervisor's actions have an effect on compliance by insurers and/or intermediaries. - 22.4.2 These reviews may cover aspects such as: - the ML/TF risks of a particular insurer and/or intermediary and whether these are adequately addressed by the firm's RBA: - the adequacy of resources and training of both the supervisor and the insurance sector; - whether AML/CFT off-site monitoring is adequate; - whether the number and content of on-site inspections relating to AML/CFT measures is adequate; - the findings of off-site monitoring and on-site inspections, including the effectiveness of training and implementation by insurers and intermediaries of AML/CFT measures; - measures and sanctions taken by the supervisor against insurers and/or intermediaries: - input from other AML/CFT authorities and the FIU on the insurance sector, such as the number and pattern of

+- suspicious transaction reports made by insurers and/or intermediaries: - the number and nature of requests for information from other authorities concerning AML/CFT matters; - the adequacy of the requirements, guidance and other information provided by the supervisor to the insurance sector and feedback received from the insurance sector; and - the number and type of ML/TF prosecutions and convictions in the insurance sector.

-Such reviews should enable the supervisor to identify any necessary actions which need to be taken to improve effectiveness.
+Such reviews should enable the supervisor to identify any necessary actions which need to be taken to improve effectiveness of the AML/CFT measures being taken by insurers, and/or intermediaries and the supervisor itself.